 Perhaps one of the most important things to remember is that you're working with a person, and people aren't always going to provide exactly what you're looking for.
-However, with communication and work, you will find that your agency provides much better B2B copywriting for your clients.
+However, with communication and work, you will find that your agency provides much better B2B writing for your clients.
 It's a give and take: you can't expect to give vague instructions and come back with anything but mediocre work.

 To learn more about hiring a top B2B copywriting expert, check out our white paper, "Content Writing Outsourcing vs. In-House Writers."